WindyMelodies/APThreshold/README.md

 ## Cite

 If our software is helpful to your research, please cite the following reference in which we present APThreshold and demonstrate its ability with several use cases:
-> ...
-Action potential threshold dynamics analyzer (APThreshold) ... todo
+> G.S.
+Yi, P.Z.
+Zhang, R.F.
+Bai, APThreshold: A software tool for quantifying and analyzing action potential threshold dynamics, Neurocomputing 650 (2025) 130894. doi: https://doi.org/10.1016/j.neucom.2025.130894.
 >
 ## Author
 Guosheng Yi, Pengzhan Zhang and Ruifeng Bai*